skduggal/macos-terminal-website/README.md

 ### 🧠 Technical Implementation Details

 1. **Document Ingestion & Embedding**
-   - Key documents (resume, GitHub READMEs, and articles) are processed and embedded using OpenAI’s `text-embedding-ada-002` model.
+   - Key documents (resume, experience, skills, projects, etc.) in `/data/*.txt` are processed and embedded using OpenAI's `text-embedding-3-small` model.
-   - Each document is split into contextually coherent chunks with metadata tags for provenance tracking.
+   - Each document is split into contextually coherent chunks using a sliding window (400 chars, 100 overlap) with metadata tags for provenance tracking.
+   - Embeddings are uploaded to Qdrant Cloud using the ingestion script in `backend/embed-knowledge.js`.

 2. **Vector Storage**
-   - Embeddings are stored in Pinecone for efficient approximate nearest neighbor search.
+   - Embeddings are stored in Qdrant Cloud for efficient approximate nearest neighbor search.
    - Queries are vectorized in real time and matched against this index.

 3. **Retriever + Generator (RAG)**
    - LangChain manages retrieval and constructs prompts for GPT-4 with retrieved chunks, allowing the LLM to respond with grounded answers.
-   - Implements a **hybrid retrieval strategy**: semantic similarity + keyword matching for fallback.
+   - Implements a **hybrid retrieval strategy**: semantic similarity + prompt-based synthesis for high-quality, recruiter-ready answers.

+4. **Serverless API Backend**
+   - The `/api/ask` route (Astro API endpoint) handles RAG logic, using Qdrant for retrieval and OpenAI for LLM synthesis.
+   - No separate Express server is needed; the backend is fully serverless and Vercel-compatible.

-4. **Terminal UI Integration**
+5. **Terminal UI Integration**
    - AI responses are piped into a macOS-styled terminal UI built with React, maintaining the illusion of a native system interface.

-5. **Query Routing Logic**
-   - Custom middleware distinguishes between RAG-required queries, local terminal commands, and fallback GPT reasoning.

 ---

+### 🌐 Deployment & Environment Variables

+To deploy on Vercel or locally, set the following environment variables:

+- `OPENAI_API_KEY` – Your OpenAI API key
+- `QDRANT_URL` – Your Qdrant Cloud cluster URL
+- `QDRANT_API_KEY` – Your Qdrant Cloud API key

+You can add these to a `.env` file in the project root or set them in your Vercel dashboard.

+---

 ### About Me

-I’m **Siddhanth Duggal**, a BSc student in Statistics & Biochemistry at UBC with a focus on applied AI and quant finance.
+I'm **Siddhanth Duggal**, a BSc student in Statistics & Biochemistry at UBC with a focus on applied AI and quant finance.
 This portfolio demonstrates my ability to design **end-to-end AI systems**, from vector databases to UI integration, while keeping a focus on user-centric design.

-> *“If ChatGPT and macOS had a baby, it would be this portfolio.”*
+> *"If ChatGPT and macOS had a baby, it would be this portfolio."*